G Bugles

 Dynasty II French horn bugle

-If you’re playing a live gig on multiple brass instruments where you are playing into a mic and need to play French horn, a marching horn is exactly what you need as the bell points the right way for the mic.
+If you’re playing a live gig on multiple brass instruments where you are playing into a mic and need to cover some French horn parts, a marching horn is exactly what you need as the bell points the right way for the mic.
 But Bb marching horns exist and are plentiful, so why go for the G?
 Most of the time I would say you don’t need to, especially as 2-valve Gs don’t typically go for any cheaper than 3-valve King Bbs on eBay.
 However, the G really does sound very close to a concert horn, and the Bb is not as close.
 So if you want a really convincing horn sound for a mic placed in front of you, the G French horn bugle (King K-60, Dynasty II) could be your best bet.

-While 2 valves is more than enough for field use, if you happen to come across one of the enormously rare 3-valve G French horn bugles (Kanstul KHB-185, Dynasty III) at a good price, that 3rd valve is very nice to have.
+While 2 valves is more than enough for field use, if you happen to come across one of the enormously rare 3-valve G French horn bugles (Kanstul KHB-185, Dynasty III) at a good price, that 3rd valve is obviously nice to have.
 That said, on the only gig I’ve had where I would have used my G French horn bugle if I had it at the time, I actually would have only needed 2 valves.

 Low Alto Bugle